Miller's Guide: History

 First published in 1875 the Miller's Guide is named after its founder, English born James J. Miller who was only 16 years old when he stepped off a ship in Melbourne in 1848.
 Miller tried his hand on the goldfields and although failing to dig up a fortune, he had been greatly impressed by the way the diggers enjoyed a wager.

 Shortly after returning to Melbourne he started Australia's first sweepstakes and the business boomed until the early 1880s when the law decreed that all sweeps were illegal.
 But Miller's main interest revolved around bookmaking.

 He had first started taking bets in the late 1850s and soon progressed to be one of Victoria's best known and trustworthy in what was seen then as an even more risky business than it is today.
 An advertisement in the 1887 pamphlet read: "Mr. J.J.
 Miller Has Books Open and will lay the odds on all the leading races of the current year.
 Gentlemen favouring him with their business may depend on the best possible prices compatible with the certainty that settling day will arrive.
 I may remark I have been before you for thirty years, and during the last 10 years I have received and disbursed of trust monies alone over a Half Million sterling."
 As a bookmaker he obviously judged the value of his customers wishing to place early bets on the Caulfield Cup and Melbourne Cups and to further their interest decided to produce a list with race form for the entries.
 Thus the original Miller's Pamphlet was born.

 Today's publication

-The content of the present day Miller's Guide remains basically the same with results of nearly 300 Group and Listed Australian horse races in 744 pages, whereas originally it was only 80 pages and listed a mere dozen or so races and carried limited information on other sporting codes.
+The content of the present day Miller's Guide contains results of nearly 300 Group and Listed Australian horse races in 744 pages, whereas originally it was 80 pages and listed about a dozen races and carried limited information on other sporting codes.
 All codes of football, cricket, golf, tennis and many more modern sports also get greater coverage in the today's Miller's Guide.
-And, of course, as with J.J.
-Miller's first publication a detailed form guide for all entries in the Caulfield Cup and Melbourne Cup is provided.
+As with J.J.
+Miller's first publication, a detailed form guide for all entries in the Caulfield Cup and Melbourne Cup is provided.